avblocks/avblocks-wiki-net/_sources/avblocks-for-net/setting-license-info.md

         ' This must be done before calling Library.SetLicense Library.SetLicenseTls(True)

-        ' Pass the license XML to Library::setLicense ' NOTE: If the license expireDate is in the past, ' this will trigger a license verification call ' to Primo Software over the Internet.
+        ' Pass the license XML as string to Library.SetLicense ' NOTE: If the license expireDate is in the past, ' this will trigger a license verification call ' to Primo Software over the Internet.